Proposal to tax big businesses will be shelved by Seattle City Council during coronavirus emergency

 In her letter, Herbold asked González to “pursue one of two alternative paths.”
 The council could narrow the scope of the Sawant-Morales proposal to address only the current public health crisis or could postpone deliberations, she said.

 Politically, waiting might make more sense, Herbold contended.
-Emergency bills require seven council votes and the mayor’s signature are immune from voter referendum.
+Emergency bills require seven council votes and the mayor’s signature and are immune from voter referendum.
 Durkan and business leaders have criticized the Sawant-Morales proposal for various reasons, while Herbold previously has said voters should perhaps make the call.

 González said Sawant and Morales will have to decide whether they want to narrow the scope of their proposal or wait.
+Mosqueda said she would be open to a narrowed proposal.

 Stephen DiJulio, a principal at the Seattle-based Foster Garvey law firm who specializes in local government matters, said parsing what counts as emergency legislation can be challenging.